 - Communication – A patient record is a form of communication.
 Good documentation informs future providers, including yourself, what happened and how you arrived at a treatment plan.
 It’s the most important way to facilitate high-quality patient care.

 - Reimbursement – Clinical notes are a service document.
 Whether you are self-employed or work for a hospital, medical documentation supports reimbursement.
-Clear, complete, and accurately coded documentation translates into cost and revenue lines for your businesses or your employer.
+Clear, complete, and accurately coded documentation translates into your businesses’ or your employer’s cost and revenue lines.

 Whenever you change your documentation style or workflow, it’s helpful to remember why you write clinical notes in the first place.
 Consider how the information you decide to include – or not include – affects the medical records’ efficacy as a form of communication, a legal document, and as a service document.